"Like Of The Year" pop-up scam removal instructions

 What is "Like Of The Year"?

 "Like Of The Year" is a scam run by deceptive websites.
-It announces that visitors have won a monetary prize, due to 'liking' a certain comment in a social media network.
+It announces that visitors have won a monetary prize due to 'liking' a certain comment in a social media network.
 This scam employs social engineering tactics to trick users into revealing their personal and banking information.
 Users are asked to pay a registration fee, which will allegedly be returned when the winnings are transferred.
-However, visitors fooled by "Like Of The Year" do not receive the promised prize money and experience financial losses, as well as privacy issues.
-Sites that display such scams are usually accessed through redirects caused by intrusive advertisements or by PUAs (Potentially Unwanted Applications), already infiltrated into the system.
+In fact, visitors tricked by "Like Of The Year" do not receive the promised prize money and experience financial loss, as well as privacy issues.
+Sites that display these scams are usually accessed through redirects caused by intrusive advertisements or Potentially Unwanted Applications (PUAs) already infiltrated into the system.

-Visitors to the deceptive website receive congratulations for being the winner of the "Like Of The Year" seasonal award.
-The scam informs users that a comment they 'liked' in an unspecified social media network was randomly selected as one of the winners.
-The supposed award will be between 100$ to 5000$.
-Users are urged to press the "Click to receive a reward" button to have the winnings transferred to their bank card or online wallet.
-Once it is clicked, they are redirected several times.
-Firstly, the site pretends to perform verification processes, then it displays the wining amount.
-When the "Withdraw the amount" is pressed, the process of connecting to a "support agent" begins.
-The redirection chain ends with a one-way chat that instructs users how to claim their prize.
-The "support agent" is a bot, which gives congratulations and claims that the payout has been prepared.
-"Proceed to withdrawal" button redirects users to a different webpage, where they are to provide their banking information.
-Afterwards, they are redirected back to the initial rogue site, which states that to receive the reward, a registration fee must be paid.
+Visitors to the deceptive website receive congratulations for being winners of the "Like Of The Year" seasonal award.
+The scam informs them that a comment they 'liked' in an unspecified social media network was randomly selected as one of the winners.
+The supposed award is between $100 to $5000.
+Users are urged to press the "Click to receive a reward" button to have the winnings transferred to their bank cards or online wallets.
+Once the button is clicked, they are redirected several times.
+Firstly, the site claims to perform verification processes, and then displays the wining amount.
+When "Withdraw the amount" is clicked, the process of connecting to a "support agent" begins.
+The redirection chain ends with a one-way chat, which instructs users about how to claim their prize.
+The "support agent" is actually a bot, which gives congratulations and claims that the payout has been prepared.
+A "Proceed to withdrawal" button redirects users to a different web page on which they are urged to provide their banking information.
+They are then redirected back to the initial rogue site, which states that, to receive the reward, a registration fee must be paid.
 This payment will supposedly be returned when the winnings are transferred.
-"MAKE A REGISTRATION FEE PAYMENT" leads to a different page, from which the sum can be paid.
-However, after paying users do not receive the promised prize money.
-Trusting the "Like Of The Year" is a certain way to financial losses and potential privacy issues.
+"MAKE A REGISTRATION FEE PAYMENT" leads to a different page, from which the sum can be paid, however, after paying, users do not receive the prize money promised.
+Trusting "Like Of The Year" will certainly lead to financial loss and potential privacy issues.

-As mentioned, PUAs are often responsible for opening deceptive/scam websites.
-Unwanted applications share common traits in-between, despite offering vastly different functions.
-While applications under this classification may appear legitimate, they rarely work as advertised.
-Instead they can generate redirects to compromised, untrustworthy and malicious webpages.
-Others run intrusive advertisement campaigns, i.e. display various undesirable and harmful ads.
-Adverts of this type diminish browsing quality (limit browsing speed and site visibility), cause redirects to hazardous pages and can make rogue downloads/installations.
-Some unwanted apps hijack browsers by making unauthorized changes to them and limiting/denying access to their settings.
-Regardless of specifications, most PUAs can also track data.
-They record users' browsing activity (browsing and search engine histories) and gather their personal information (IP addresses, geolocations and personal details).
-This sensitive data can be shared with third parties (potentially, cyber criminals), intent on misusing it for financial gain.
-In summary, presence of PUAs on devices can lead to browser/system infiltrations and infections, financial losses, severe privacy issues and even identity theft.
+As mentioned, PUAs are often responsible for opening deceptive, scam websites.
+Unwanted applications share common traits, despite offering many different functions.
+While applications within this classification may seem legitimate, they rarely work as advertised.
+They can generate redirects to compromised, untrustworthy and malicious web pages.
+Others run intrusive ad campaigns (i.e., display various unwanted and harmful ads).
+The ads diminish the browsing experience (limit browsing speed and site visibility), cause redirects to hazardous pages, and can make rogue downloads/installations.
+Some unwanted apps hijack browsers by making unauthorized changes to them and limiting/denying access to settings.
+Regardless of their specifications, most PUAs can also track data.
+They record users' browsing activity (browsing and search engine histories) and gather personal information (IP addresses, geolocations, and other details).
+This sensitive data is shared with third parties (potentially, cyber criminals) intent on misusing it for financial gain.
+In summary, the presence of PUAs on devices can lead to browser/system infiltration and infections, financial loss, serious privacy issues and even identity theft.
 Therefore, it is crucial to remove all suspect applications and/or browser extensions/plug-ins immediately upon detection.

 |Name||possible malware infections|